 Evan: So, this seems like one of the thinnest laptops you guys have ever made.

-Lenny: yeah, absolutely.
-This is 17.7mm, so it’s really, really thin.
-It’s a little bit over 4.1 lbs, so it’s really easy for productivity [Or if you want to game] on the go.
+Lenny: Absolutely.
+This is 17.7mm, so it’s thin.
+It’s a little bit over 4.1 lbs, so it’s easy for productivity [Or if you want to game] on the go.
 I was able to play League of Legends for almost 3 hours, about four games worth on battery power alone.

 Evan: Would capture or stream externally?